winston/winston.github.com/_posts/2014-10-24-setting_up_ruby_on_rails_on_digital_ocean.markdown

 title: Setting Up Ruby on Rails On Digital Ocean
 ---

+**Edit** This has been updated for Ubuntu 14.10, Ruby 2.2.2 and Postgres 9.4.

 Documentation of how I setup [SGBusFeedback.com](http://www.sgbusfeedback.com), a basic Ruby on Rails application backed by a PostgreSQL database on Digital Ocean.

 Noting it down for my future self.